Rank of a Smooth Map

 \((x, y) \mapsto (x^2, 0)\) on \(\mathbb{R}^2\), for instance, has Jacobian

-full-rank classes, immersions and submersions, are singled out: their defining condition is the
+two full-rank classes, immersions and submersions, are singled out.
+Their defining condition

 The basic examples

-A handful of examples fix the picture and recur throughout the chapter.
+A handful of examples fix the picture and recur throughout this page.

-it discards some of the factors, and its differential discards the corresponding tangent
+it discards some of the factors, so its differential discards the corresponding tangent directions

-directions, which is surjective.
+and is therefore surjective.
 The prototype is the coordinate projection

 \(\pi : \mathbb{R}^{n+k} \to \mathbb{R}^n\) onto the first \(n\) coordinates.